TheCrazyPhoenix/Societes/README.md

-# Societes
+# Societies
-A Sponge plugin that adds societes for the players to manage and enforce
+A Sponge plugin that adds societies for the players to manage and enforce